|Nutrition Facts (per serving)|

-In this recipe, a buttery crust is topped with a flavorful custard and then baked until set.
-The bars are then dusted with powdered sugar and cut into squares.
-They can be covered and stored at room temperature for 2 days or will keep in the refrigerator for up to 1 week for everyone to enjoy.
+In this recipe, a buttery crust is blind-baked and topped with easy, flavorful lemon curd and then baked until set.
+The cooled bars are then dusted with powdered sugar and cut into squares.
+Lemon bars are a perfect mix of crisp, sweet crust and smooth, creamy, and lightly tart filling.
+Plus, they're surprisingly easy to make—just allow enough time to let them cool completely.

 Gather the ingredients.
 Preheat the oven to 350 F. Grease and flour a 9 by 13-inch baking pan and set aside.

 Use an electric hand or stand mixer to cream together the softened butter and powdered sugar until fluffy.

 Add 2 cups of the flour, beating on low speed until blended.

 Press the mixture evenly into the bottom of the prepared pan.
 Bake for 20 minutes.

 Meanwhile, beat the eggs in a large mixing bowl until light.

 Gradually add the granulated sugar, beating until thick and blended.